Charles Cowper: Third ministry

 Robertson formed Government in March 1860 with Cowper as Chief Secretary, and proceeded to bring forward his radical land legislation, involving free selection of crown land before survey and, when blocked in the Assembly, he called an election on the land issue in December.
 At the election, Cowper returned to the Assembly representing East Sydney.
 All the candidates who publicly opposed land reform and the abolition of state aid for religious purposes were defeated.

 Robertson handed over the Premiership to Cowper on 10 January 1861, while Robertson concentrated on the land bills as Secretary for Lands.
 Cowper simplified the political situation by sending Parkes to England to recruit immigrants on £1,000 per year.
-Early in this year Cowper introduced a bill intended to substitute elected members for the nominee members of the Legislative Council.
-The Council suggested amendments which Cowper could not accept.
 Robertson had his land bills passed by the Assembly on 27 March and resigned from the Assembly so that he could be appointed to the Council on 3 April to complete the process.
 As the Council was resolutely opposed to the land bills, Robertson persuaded Cowper to ask the new Governor Sir John Young to swamp the Council with 21 new members.
-Before administering the oath to the new members the President of the Council, Sir W. W. Burton, announced his resignation and left the chamber.
-Other members followed his example, there was no quorum, and on the same day Parliament was prorogued.
 The five-year terms of the 1856 Council appointments had run out and the Governor appointed a new Council to life terms, including Robertson.
 The land bills were passed again by the Assembly in September and by the Council in October 1861.
 Subsequently, the Cowper Government also passed the Torrens title legislation and the abolition of state aid to religion, although it did not succeed in passing Cowper's education bill, which would have amalgamated the religious and government ("national") school systems.
 In October 1863, Cowper's government was defeated amidst criticism of its financial management and Martin became Premier.